flashcordon/big-history/Mystères-physique.md

 The utility of this probe hinges on the ability to robustly associate cluster observables such as X-ray luminosity or temperature, cluster galaxy richness, Sunyaev-Zel'dovich effect flux decrement, or weak lensing shear, with cluster mass

-The sensitivity of cluster counts to dark energy arises from two factors: geometry, the term multiplying the integral in Eq.
-(30) is the comoving volume element; and growth of structure, dn(z)/dM depends on the evolution of density perturbations, cf. Eq.
-15. The cluster mass function is also determined by the primordial spectrum of density perturbations; its near-exponential dependence upon mass is the root of the power of clusters to probe dark energy.

-Most of the cluster baryons reside in hot, X-ray emitting gas in approximate dynamical equilibrium in the dark matter potential well.
-Since X-ray luminosity is proportional to the square of the gas density, X-ray clusters are high-contrast objects, for which the selection function is generally well-determined.
-Empirically, X-ray luminosity and temperature are both found to correlate more tightly than optical richness with virial mass [Arnaud 2005, Stanek et al. 2006].

 The hot gas in clusters also Compton scatters CMB photons as they pass through, leading to the Sunyaev-Zel'dovich effect (SZE; [Sunyaev & Zeldovich 1970]), a measurable distortion of the blackbody CMB spectrum.
 It can be detected for clusters out to high redshift (e.g., [Carlstrom, Holder & Reese 2002]).
 Since the SZE flux decrement is linear in the gas density, it should be less sensitive to gas dynamics

 X-ray or SZE measurements also enable measurements of the baryonic gas mass in clusters; in combination with the virial mass estimates described above, this enables estimates of the baryon gas fraction, fgas propto MB / Mtot.
 The ratio inferred from X-ray/SZE measurements depends upon cosmological distance because the inferred baryon mass, MB propto dL5/2 (X-ray) or propto dL2 (SZE), and the inferred total mass from X-ray measurements Mtot propto dL.
 If clusters are representative samples of matter, then fgas(z) propto dL3/2  or  1 should be independent of redshift and approx OmegaB / OmegaM; this will only be true for the correct cosmology

-A partir du profil de densité et de température du gaz X, on peut calculer la masse totale de gaz en fonction du rayon, et par intégration la masse totale du gaz X.

 Si l'on suppose que le gaz X est en équilibre hydrostatique dans le puits de potentiel de l'amas, on peut alors calculer la masse totale de l'amas en fonction du rayon, puis par intégration la masse totale de l'amas.

 On constate que le gaz représente environ 15% de la masse totale, et les galaxies quelques %.
 Le reste de la masse des amas est constitué de matière noire, que l'on ne détecte pas directement, mais dont on déduit l'existence par ses effets gravitationnels.

 Il est intéressant de constater que pour les amas sans sous-structure, où la condition d'équilibre hydrostatique a des chances d'être vérifiée, la masse totale de l'amas ainsi calculée est en accord avec celle déduite du phénomène de lentille gravitationnelle.

-En revanche, il est clair que cette méthode (la seule dont nous disposions hélas!) ne peut pas être appliquée aux amas en fusion, comme par exemple Abell 3376 (voir page précédente).

 In terms of direct distance measurements the X-ray method provides similar accuray to SNIa and BAO studies